-The International Master in Security, Intelligence and Strategic Studies (IMSISS) is delighted to offer Master Scholarships for students from all around the world.
+The International Master in Security, Intelligence and Strategic Studies (IMSISS) is delighted to offer Master Awards for students from all around the world.

-The aim of the scholarship to help self-funding students from all around the world.
+The aim of the program to help self-funding students from all around the world.

 The International Master in Security, Intelligence and Strategic Studies (IMSISS) is a 24 month Erasmus Mundus Joint Master Degree (EMJMD) awarded by a consortium of three European universities – University of Glasgow (UK); Dublin City University (Ireland); and Charles University in Prague (Czech Republic).
 Students on this degree programme will examine a broad range of contemporary security challenges, such as terrorism, civil war and conflict, mass migration, energy supply security, cyber security and new technologies, and transnational and serious organised crime.
 Students will also explore the intelligence and strategic approaches used by governmental and non-governmental actors to combat these threats.